rsmp-nordic/rsmp_sxl_vms/messages.md

 ## Text Display
 - SetText: set text
 - SetMarkdown: set markdown, use tags for bold, italics, etc.
-- SetMode: if there is more text than can be shown, should we truncate, scroll or paginate, étc?
+- SetMode: if there is more text than can be shown, should we truncate, scroll or paginate, etc?
+- SetTextRule: define a rule for what text can be shown, as either regex or string list.

 ## Pixel display
 - SetBitmap: upload lossless image as PNG, BMP or GIF